 Secrets for Success

-- Use cream specifically labelled "cooking cream."
+- Use cream specifically labeled "cooking cream."
 This type of heavy cream is specially formulated to withstand high cooking temperatures.
 Acidic foods like tomatoes can cause the cream to curdle or split.
 Using a heavy "cooking cream" will prevent the soup from curdling.

 - Remember to stir the soup several times during the cooking process to prevent sticking.